briantoanle/i-like-music/README.md

 ## What It Does & Why It Matters

-Rhymer lets you describe your music taste in plain English — *"I want chill lofi beats for studying"* or *"upbeat pop for my morning workout"* — and receive ranked recommendations with explanations of why each song was chosen, plus a confidence score indicating how well the results match intent.
+Rhymer lets you describe your music taste in plain English: *"I want chill lofi beats for studying"* or *"upbeat pop for my morning workout"*.
+It returns ranked recommendations with explanations of why each song was chosen, plus a confidence score indicating how well the results match intent.

 Traditional recommenders force users into rigid forms (sliders, dropdowns, numerical inputs).
-By combining an LLM's natural-language understanding with a deterministic scoring engine, Rhymer makes personalization accessible without sacrificing reproducibility or explainability — two qualities employers and users both care about.
+By combining an LLM's natural-language understanding with a deterministic scoring engine, Rhymer makes personalization accessible without sacrificing reproducibility or explainability.
+These are two qualities employers and users both care about.

 ---